MagicCube/movie-board/README.md

 ## Major Components
 > TBD

-## Major packages used in this project
+## Major Packages Used in this project
 * ESLint
 * Babel
 * Webpack